An Austin Community Celebration

-Leah Davies, LMSW is the Associate Director of the Texas Office for Prevention of Developmental Disabilities.
+Leah Davies, LMSW serves on the staff of UT Austin, Center for Disability Studies.
 In this role, Ms. Davies works to build collaboration across the state, facilitate program development, provide education, and engage stakeholders.
 Davies has 10 years of experience working in the non-profit sector in Austin and is committed personally and professionally to social justice.
-Davies graduated from Texas A&M University with a Bachelor of Arts degree in Sociology and a Master’s Degree in Social Work from the University of Texas at Austin.
-In addition to her work...more
+Davies graduated from Texas A&M University with a Bachelor of Arts...more

 James Russell is the Executive Director of the Trail of Lights Foundation.
 He has oversight of the Trail of Lights event focusing primarily on the community outreach and government relations.
 As an active member in the Austin community, James also serves as the Vice President of the Police Activities League of Austin and as the Chair of the Parkland Events Taskforce appointed by the Austin City Council.more